GalenMareks/VoiTran/README.md

 # VoiTran
 This program can catch your voice and translate it to Turkish.
+For now it is working on Debain distros.
+I will make available for other OS's too.
+Please tell me if you catch any bugs and do not forget to run setup.py .